Theosau/VAE_and_GANS/README.md

 The rational behind these features is described in the VAE_and_GANS.ipynb notebook. <br> The evolution of the loss functions of both the discriminator and the genrator, mode collapse and convergence collapsed are also disucussed.

 Don't forget to have a look at the beautiful animal shapes in the images folder.
-I have observed the latter while visualising the latent representation using two dimensions T-SNE with different KLD error beta weights and latent representation dimensions.
+I have observed the latter while visualising the latent representation using two dimensions t-SNE with different KLD error beta weights and latent representation dimensions.